ps-pat/JCheck.jl/docs/src/index.md

     Int64[0, 1, typemin(Int64), typemax(Int64)]
 ```

-For implementation details, see documentation of these two functions.
+For implementation details, see the documentation of these two functions.

 #### Shrinkage
 [`@quickcheck`](@ref) will try to shrink any failing test case if